Get More Comments, Honor Your Fans and Create the Supportive Community You Deserve

 Artists will often want to return the favor.

 But most of all leave love letters in the form of comments for fellow artists and writers because as Thich Nhat Hanh said:

 “The most precious gift we can offer anyone is our attention.
 When mindfulness embraces those we love, they will bloom like flowers.”

 What do you think?
 What’s helped you get more comments?
 Do you remember your first comment?

 Do you have a post you wrote that needs a comment or two?

-Leave a link to any art newsletter or post of YOURS in the comments below that you would like to receive a little comment love.
+Leave a link to any art newsletter or post of YOURS in the comments that you’d like to receive a little comment love.

-I’d be thrilled to read your post and say something nice about it or ask you a question (even if you aren’t a subscriber.)
+I’d be thrilled to read your post.
+I’d be happy to say something nice about it or ask you a question (even if you aren’t a subscriber.)